-- The Transition Competencies for Preservice Special Education Programs (PDF, 8 pages, 2015) were developed by the Next Steps NH project to enhance special education teacher candidate knowledge and skills about transition.
+- The Transition Competencies for Preservice Special Education Programs (PDF, 8 pages, 2018) were developed by the Next Steps NH project to enhance special education teacher candidate knowledge and skills about transition.
 There are six transition core competencies and 31 corresponding key elements.
-Resource page on preservice transition competencies
+Accessible Word version

 - The National Secondary Transition Technical Assistance Center developed guides in 2011 to help educators improve their skills and knowledge about specific transition-related competencies.
 Each guide lists competencies, when an educator needs them, and online resources with which to address gaps.

 - Information on this site about the NH Network, an online platform used by 3,000 educators to collaborate and connect.